 It’s best to include your hands in your anti-aging routine from a young age — hands start to look older as early as one’s 20s.
 However, many people wait to do something about it until they notice the obvious effects, usually sometime in their 40s.
 By that time, dermal fillers may be one of your best options.

 Talk to us at Hawaii Blue if you’d like to turn back the clock on your hands.
-The procedure at our Newport News med spa is quick and effective.
+The procedure at our Newport News med spa or Virginia Beach medspa is quick and effective.
 Results last up to six months, with very minimal, if any, temporary side effects.
 You’ll love the results!
-(We guarantee it!)

 Don’t let your hands age you.
-Schedule your free consultation today.
+Schedule your consultation today.